About advanced pancreatic cancer

 Deciding about treatment

 It can be difficult to decide which treatment to try, or whether to have treatment at all when you have an advanced cancer.
 Your doctor will discuss the options with you.
-It can be helpful to talk over difficult decisions with someone outside your family and friends, such as your clinical nurse specialist or a counsellor.
+It can be helpful to talk over difficult decisions with someone outside your family and friends, such as your specialist nurse or a counsellor.
 There is information about counselling in the coping with cancer section.

 You can view and print the quick guides for all the pages in the treating pancreatic cancer section.